 Trends in memorial markers can be observed at the cemetery due to the long span of years that burials took place.
 The earliest markers are simple fieldstones that are hand-etched with minimal text and no decorations.

 As the profession of tombstone carving developed during the mid-1700s, memorial markers became more professional looking and were engraved with symbols.
 If you attend a guided tour, the symbolism is discussed.
+(Note that the Ezebeth Clements tombstone in the photo below is a reproduction.
+The original is in the Visitor Center.)

 As styles changed, tombstones became more and more sophisticated until only a matter of money stood between a plain marker and an elaborate carving.